Programme Grants for Applied Research - Guidance for Stage 2 applications

 Explain why this research is needed now, both in terms of time and relevance.
 Briefly describe:

-a) The need for research in this area, drawing particularly from systematic reviews (including NHS context and relevant literature), and the rationale for the particular lines of research you plan to pursue
+- The need for research in this area, drawing particularly from systematic reviews (including NHS, public health or social care context and relevant literature), and the rationale for the particular lines of research you plan to pursue

 NOTE: We will only fund primary research where the proposed research is informed by a review of the existing evidence.